Polaroid SX-70: Models

 Although various models were offered, all share the same basic design.
 All SX-70 models feature a folding body design, a 4-element 116 mm f/8 glass lens, and an automatic exposure system known as the Electric Eye.
 The cameras allow for focusing as close as 10.4 in, and have a shutter speed range from 1/175 s to more than 10 seconds.
-The Model 3 departs from the other models since it isn't a SLR, but instead has the viewfinder cut into the mirror hood.
+The Model 3 departs from the other models in that it is not an SLR; instead, it has the viewfinder cut into the mirror hood.

-A whole array of accessories could be utilized with SX-70 cameras, such as a close-up lens (1:1 @ 5 inches), electrical remote shutter release, tripod mount and an Ever-Ready carrying case that hung from the neck and unfolded in concert with the camera.
+A whole array of accessories could be used with SX-70 cameras, such as a close-up lens (1:1 @ 5 inches), an electric remote shutter release, a tripod mount, and an Ever-Ready carrying case that hung from the neck and unfolded in concert with the camera.

-A lot of the technology used in the folding SX-70 cameras was later used in the production of rigid "box" type SX-70 cameras, such as the Model 1000 OneStep, Pronto, Presto and The Button.
+Much of the technology used in the folding SX-70 cameras was later used in the production of rigid "box"- type SX-70 cameras, such as the Model 1000 OneStep, Pronto, Presto, and The Button.
 These models, although also utilizing SX-70 film, are very different from the folding SLR SX-70s.

-Evolution

-MiNT Camera modified SX-70's into their SLR670's (it uses 600 film natively without needing to add a neutral-density filter).
-New features include the Time Machine add-on (manual shutter speed from 1/2000s to 1s as well as bulb mode) for the SLR670-S and the SLR670-X, 600 film (ISO 640) compatibility under the "Auto 600" mode.
-The SLR670 allows for additional shutter/brightness control.
-MiNT also produces flash bars and filter lenses intended for the SX-70.

-OpenSX70 is a project to replace the printed circuit board (PCB) on the SX-70 with a modern open-source design based on Arduino.
-As of February 2019, a working prototype is available with some experimental 3D-printed enclosures.
-The new PCB also features an LED indicator and an audio jack for firing an external flash.